-The consolidated financial statements included in this Annual Report on Form 20-F have been prepared on a going concern basis of accounting, which contemplates continuity of operations, realization of assets and satisfaction of liabilities and commitments in the normal course of business.
-As such, the consolidated financial statements included in this Annual Report on Form 20-F do not include any adjustments that might result from an inability to continue as a going concern.
+The consolidated financial statements included in this Annual Report have been prepared on a going concern basis of accounting, which contemplates continuity of operations, realization of assets and satisfaction of liabilities and commitments in the normal course of business.
+As such, the consolidated financial statements included in this Annual Report do not include any adjustments that might result from an inability to continue as a going concern.
 If we cannot continue as a going concern, adjustments to the carrying values and classification of our assets and liabilities and the reported amounts of income and expenses could be required and could be material.
-See Item 3D Risk Factors-Market Risks-Our independent auditors have included an emphasis of matter paragraph on going concern in their opinion as a result of the effects of the ongoing conflict between Russia and Ukraine for a further discussion on our going concern disclosure that has been included in the consolidated financial statements included in this Annual Report on Form 20-F.
+See -Market Risks-Our independent auditors have included an emphasis of matter paragraph on going concern in their opinion as a result of the effects of the ongoing conflict between Russia and Ukraine for a further discussion on our going concern disclosure that has been included in the consolidated financial statements included in this Annual Report.